 The Institutional Cost of Research Recovery Rate is 25%, except for human clinical trials.
 The rate is a standard flat rate and is applied to all Direct Costs of Research, including stipends.
 In the case of human Clinical Trial Agreements, the Institutional Cost Recovery Rate is 30%.
 Additional detail is provided related to the following situations:

 There are no Institutional Costs assessed on

-- funding that originates from one of the sources described above that is transferred to the University of Saskatchewan from another institution.
+- Funding that originates from one of the sources listed above that is transferred to the university from another institution.

-Indirect Cost payments are provided by the federal government to the institution on an annual basis, based on a formula directly related to the total amount of annual grant funding received from the Tri-Agencies.
+Indirect cost payments through the Research Support Fund are provided by the federal government to the institution on an annual basis, based on a formula directly related to the total amount of annual grant funding received from the Tri-Agencies.